amanlai/stack-overflow-answers/data-manipulation/create-new-column-based-on-other-columns.md

+It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/73643899/19123103

 ## Create new column based on values from other columns / apply a function of multiple columns, row-wise in Pandas

 > I want to apply my custom function (it uses an if-else ladder) to these six columns (`ERI_Hispanic`, `ERI_AmerInd_AKNatv`, `ERI_Asian`, `ERI_Black_Afr.Amer`, `ERI_HI_PacIsl`, `ERI_White`) in each row of my dataframe.